-Gibson Dunn understands that choosing a firm can be a difficult decision, and it is important to many law students that the one they choose supports diversity.
+Gibson Dunn understands that choosing a firm can be a difficult and weighty decision, and it is important to many law students that the firm they choose supports diversity.
 Some may have questions that specifically pertain to what it is like to be a diverse lawyer at the firm, and all Gibson Dunn summer associates are given a chance to learn more about our diversity efforts.
-Each local diversity committee hosts various events for summer associates to answer diversity-related questions and our diverse summer associates are given ample opportunities to learn more about the experiences of diverse lawyers at Gibson Dunn.
-We are also making efforts to attract talented diverse lateral candidates.
+Additionally, our Diversity department and local diversity committees (along with office affinity groups) host various events for summer associates that are designed to answer diversity-related questions and solicit new ideas to help us constantly refine our efforts to promote diversity.

-For more information about Gibson Dunn’s recruiting program, please click here.
+For more information about Gibson Dunn’s recruiting program, visit our Careers page.

-For more information on the program, please contact one of our recruiting coordinators and look for postings at your law school.
-We also invite you to read about New York corporate associate Matthew Gibbons’ experience in our 1L summer program.
-Matthew not only participated in the New York office’s 1L program but also returned for the entirety of his 2L summer before ultimately accepting his offer to join Gibson Dunn.
+For more information on the program, please contact one of our recruiting professionals and look for postings at your law school.
+We also invite you to read about New York corporate associate Matthew Gibbons’ experience as a 1L in our summer program (as part of our prior 1L Diversity Program).
+Matthew not only participated in the New York office’s summer program as a 1L but also returned for the entirety of his 2L summer before ultimately accepting his offer to join Gibson Dunn.

 Our law student outreach continues year-round and includes building relationships and partnering with many diverse student organizations.
 We host events, substantive workshops and educational panels and provide annual financial support and mentoring through a variety of programs.
 Through these programs we establish personal relationships with diverse law students and provide them with useful guidance.
 At law schools throughout the United States, we encourage diverse students to pursue a career with us.